Course Syllabus

 Attendance and Make-Up Policy

 Students should make all reasonable efforts to attend all class meetings.
 However, in the event a student is unable to attend a class, it is the responsibility of the student to inform the instructor as soon as possible, explain the reason for the absence (and provide documentation, if appropriate), and make up class work missed within a reasonable amount of time.
-There will be a heavy emphasis on in-class activities, so missing class meetings may result in reducing the overall grade in the class.
+There will be a heavy emphasis on graded in-class activities, so missing class meetings may result in reducing the overall grade in the class.

 Academic Integrity Statement